Amaterasu10/Amaterasu10/README.md

 - 💻 I’m interested in web development and the techonologies that surrounds it.
 - 🌱 I’m currently learning React.js and Typscript by recreating my old project in Vite-React-typscript.
 - 🧱 I am also currently building my own portfolio website using Vite-React and Tailwind CSS.
-- 🔗 This is the link to my portfolio hinrich.netlify.app.
+- 🔗 This is the link to my portfolio hinrich.netlify.app .
 It doesn't have much content at the moment since I just started working with it.
 - 📫 How to reach me: johnhinrichggalindo@gmail.com